 Google Home was next, followed by the Google Home Mini and Max, all of which feature Google Assistant and are making huge strides in the voice assistant market.
 They’re lagging behind Alexa in some areas but dominating in others.

-Now it’s Apple’s turn, with the recently unveiled HomePod, which is actually more of a great speaker that currently lacks the smarts it needs to really compete.
+Now it’s Apple’s turn, with the HomePod, which is actually more of a great speaker that currently lacks the smarts it needs to really compete.
+The HomePod can execute basic commands related to getting directions, setting alarms an can even deploy a chain of events, known as a ‘scene.’
+However, when it comes to smart speakers, the HomePod isn’t quite up to snuff.
 Here’s how these products stack up against one another in terms of design, features, and pricing.

 Looks and design

 Available in multiple colors and fabrics, the Amazon Echo looks a bit like a short pillar.
 The Tap is a little more rugged but similar in style, while the Dot is a smallish puck.
 Both the Echo Show and Spot feature video screens.
 While the Show is rectangular like a TV, the Echo Spot is a round-shaped device designed to be used as an alarm clock.
 The Echo Plus, which features a built-in smart hub, resembles a Pringles can.
 A ring around the edge of each Echo device lights up when Alexa is listening, and there’s a mute button on top for when you want privacy.
 You can adjust the Echo’s volume by twisting a ring, or the Dot’s using a set of traditional volume buttons.